Hud (surah): 80-84 Homosexuality

 Verses 11:80-84 confirms the Biblical account of homosexuality as being the crime of Lot's people.
 Angels descend to protect Lot and his daughters, and the city is destroyed by a stone rain.
 Lot's wife perishes as well.

 85-95 The prophet Shu'aib sent to Midian

 Verse 11:85-95 deal with the prophet Shu'aib sent to Midian.
 Once more, the people ignore the prophet's warnings; this time, Shu'aib reminds the people of the fate of the people of Noah, Hud, Saleh, and Lot.
-It doesn't work, and the people spare Shu'aib from death by stoning only because he comes from a powerful clan.
+It doesn't work, and the people spare Shu'aib from death by stoning only.
+This is because he comes from a powerful clan.
 Shu'aib and those who believe are rescued by God.
 Afterward, the unbelievers "[were] seized by a punishment from heaven, and lay overturned in their homes in the morning as though they had not dwelt there at all."